vijayvulava/geochem/_sources/12PeriodicTable.md

 ### Electronegativity

 Electronegativity quantifies the tendency of an element to attract shared electrons (in a covalent bond) to itself.
 It is a parameter used to characterize the behavior of the elements and is inversely correlated with atomic radii within each periodic table group.
 It determines how the electron density in a molecule or a polyatomic ion is distributed.
 An element with a high electronegativity tends to attract electron density more than an element with low electronegativity.
 Electronegativity is a relative concept and can be measured only relative to the electronegativity of other elements.  {numref}`en-trend` shows trends in the periodic table.
-We can qualitatively predict an atom's electronegativity based on its *EA* and its *IE*$_1$.
+We can qualitatively predict an atom's electronegativity based on its *EA* and *IE*$_1$.
 In general, electronegativity increases from left to right in the periodic table.
 Electronegativity values range between $0.7-4.0$, and elements with higher numbers indicate a stronger ability to attract electrons ({numref}`en-trend`).

 ```{figure} https://openstax.org/apps/archive/20221109.213337/resources/a85730daff7d621641b83ce53ccb757ee7eb20e5
 ---